suarezluis/challenge/README.md

 - Company log is now clickable and opens homepage in a new tab - Company log is now clickable and opens homepage in a new tab
 - Ability to delete entries by clicking a trash can at the end of each entry
 - Time entries are now sorted newest to oldest by start time
 - Description field clears after new and entry
+- Entries without a description appear as "UNNAMED ENTRY" instead of "ENTRY PLACEHOLDER"

 ### Time